 Some regions might have limitations on available disk types and disk sizes.
-For more information on what is available, see https://azure.microsoft.com/en-us/regions/
+For more information on what is available, see https://azure.microsoft.com/en-us/regions/.

-- 3. Set Availability options as per the current policy of your organization. - 4.
-Under Image, click Browse all public and private image.
-In the Select an image blade that is now displayed search for RHEL 7.8.
-Select this option. - 5.
-Set Azure Spot instance as per the current policy of your organization.
+- 3. Set Availability options as per the current policy of your organization. - Under Image, click See all images.
+In the Marketplace, search for Red Hat.
+From the Red Hat Enterprise Linux blade, select a Red Hat Enterprise Linux 7.9 option.